 10 Tips for Gardening with a Bad Back

 Gardening is a favorite pastime of many Americans.
-It is an opportunity to breathe fresh air, beautify your home and exercise your muscles.
-Back pain, however, can take the joy out of gardening.
-But a bad back does not always signal the end of your gardening hobby.
-Oftentimes it is merely your body’s way of telling you to correct your posture and be more careful.
-So, if you want to deal with your back pain and continue gardening in a healthy way, read on to learn 10 tips for safe gardening techniques with a bad back.
+It's an opportunity to breathe fresh air, beautify your home and exercise your muscles.
+Even though back pain may threaten to take the joy out of gardening, a bad back does not always signal the end of your hobby.
+Often your body is merely telling you to correct your posture and be more careful.
+So if you want to deal with your back pain and continue gardening in a healthy way, read our 10 tips for safe gardening techniques with a bad back.

-If you haven’t had a physical in a while, it’s a good idea to go see your doctor.
-“Most people with back problems start with an orthopedic doctor,” says Karen Lips, Senior Clinical Director at Friendship Heights Rehabilitation Center.
+If you haven’t had a physical in a while, go see your doctor.
+“Most people with back problems start with an orthopedic doctor,” according to Karen Lips, Senior Clinical Director at Friendship Heights Rehabilitation Center.
 “But most doctors will refer to physical therapists – you really need to get a full assessment by [one of us].
-So, see if your insurance allows direct access to physical therapy,” she advises.
-Then tell the doctor about the pain you’ve been feeling in your back and make sure that he or she approves your health to continue gardening and find out if there are any specific actions you should practice or avoid.
+So see if your insurance allows direct access to physical therapy,” she advises.
+Then tell the doctor about the pain you’ve been feeling in your back.
+Make sure that he or she approves your health to continue gardening and find out if there are any specific actions you should practice or avoid.

 2. Wear comfortable clothes and shoes.

 Never garden barefoot or in sandals.
 “Ideally, you should wear some sort of shoe that ties up and has good cushioning and arch support,” says Dr. Krista Boline at the Logan College of Chiropractic University Programs in Missouri.
 “Also, it’s important to always wear socks because they absorb the moisture [from sweating] and that way you won’t slip.”
 Remember: Everything is connected in your body and protecting your feet will also serve you in your efforts to protect your back.

 3. Stretch before you start gardening.